 MOTOR VEHICLE POLICY

-These regulations are based on the principle that operating a motor vehicle on the Louisiana College campus is a PRIVILEGE granted by the College.
+These regulations are based on the principle that operating a motor vehicle on the Louisiana Christian University campus is a PRIVILEGE granted by the College.
 It is not an inherent right of any faculty or staff member, student or visitor.
 The College has adopted the following regulations to ensure safe, courteous and orderly vehicle operation and parking.
 It is the responsibility of the driver to know and follow these regulations or they will be cited for any violations.
 Vehicle registration is required for any vehicle operated by a member of the College community on the College campus.
 In accordance with Louisiana state law, any vehicle operated on the campus must contain proof of liability insurance.
-Louisiana College assumes no responsibility, nor creates any liability, for the care and/or protection of any vehicle, or its contents, while it is on campus.
+Louisiana Christian University assumes no responsibility, nor creates any liability, for the care and/or protection of any vehicle, or its contents, while it is on campus.

 1. Traffic tickets, permits, Citation Appeal Forms and automobile registration applications are official documents of the College.